foliant-docs/foliantcontrib.downloadfile/README.md

 ### `!download` YAML tag

 Another way to use DownloadFile is by specifying `!download` YAML tag.
-This is the quickest and the simplest way, but it comes with its disadvantages.
+This is the quickest and the simplest way, but it comes with a few disadvantages.

 Insert the `!download` tag, followed by file URL, in any place in foliant.yml or tag parameters, where file path is expected: